 Optional modules, (50 further credits) can be chosen from the modules below:

-For available studentships visit our masters studentships webpage.
+For available studentships please visit our masters studentships webpage.

-For information on fees visit graduate course fees.
+For information on fees visit Postgraduate fees and funding.

 Contact Student Information Service on 01904 321321 or email firstname.lastname@example.org for further information.